-In some ways, a centralized power industry is simple to deal with – they tell you how much you will pay and when your bill will arrive and you either say “okay” or you get yourself a couple of generators or a really complicated treadmill.
-Unfortunately, that means you’re at the mercy of the electricity provider when it comes to rates – you don’t have the power to choose even the slightest aspect of your electricity supply.
-If you think the rate is too high or you’d maybe like to see more renewable energy sources, well… sorry.
-“Mastercard, Visa, or American Express?”
+In some ways, a “Regulated” power industry is simple to deal with – they tell you how much you will pay and when your bill will arrive and you either say “okay” or you get yourself a couple of generators or a really complicated treadmill.

 Now, deregulation is a fine thing when it comes to increased market competition, flexibility for the consumer, and giving the consumer the power to choose when it comes to how their power will be generated, but it also means that the Texas power landscape suddenly got a whole lot more complicated!

-Before, it was a soup-to-nuts arrangement where one company handled everything: power generation, distribution, and retailing.
-Now, it’s all fractionated.
-In Texas, power generation is handled by “these” companies; distribution (the wire, lines, and whatnot) is managed by “those” companies; and the Retail Electric Providers handle the reselling.
+Before, it was a simple arrangement where one company handled everything: power generation, distribution, and retailing.
+Now, it’s all fragmented.
+In Texas, power generation is handled by “these” companies; distribution (the wires and poles) is managed by “those” companies, and the Retail Electric Providers handle the reselling.

-Because of deregulation in Texas, power generation and sales has been completely shaken up from end to end.
-It’s no longer a matter of paying “the rate” – you might be on a longer-term flat rate contract or, most commonly, you might be on a plan where the rate varies periodically.
+Because of deregulation in Texas, power generation and sales have been completely shaken up from end to end.
+It’s no longer a matter of paying “the rate” – you might be on a longer-term, flat-rate contract or, most commonly, you might be on a plan where the rate varies periodically.
 There are three general categories of electric plans:

 Fixed-rate plans – exactly what it sounds like: for the duration of your contract, you pay the same rate.
 If rates go higher than yours, you save money.
 If rates drop lower, you don’t.